 We have neglected to implement a written policy that explains to all potential volunteers that all incidents, without exception, of possible abuse will be immediately reported to civil authorities.
 Without a documented procedure, a potential predator will assume that we are not watching, and the temptation to act out will increase.
 (6) We can implement a written policy concerning sexual abuse and the Church and diligently enforce it.

-There are several steps we can intentionally take to help the victim and survivor.
+We can intentionally take several steps to help the victim and survivor.

-Sexual Abuse and the Church: 15 Ways We Can Purposefully Help The Survivor
+Sexual Abuse and the Church: 15 Ways We Can Help The Survivor

 (7) We can acknowledge the severity of the issue within our communities.